fnaumenko/bioCC/README.md

 **bioCC** recognizes the file formats automatically by their extension.
 To distinguish between ordinary beds and alignments, a special option is provided.

-Zipped input files (.gz) are accepted.
+Compressed files in gzip format (.gz) are acceptable.

 ### Input data order
 Input data can be provided as program parameters or as a file, contained file names.
 In both cases the first file in a list – *primary* – is compared to the others – *secondary* – by turns.